You are viewing a story from harrypotterfanfiction.com

 “Your wand!
 How did you get your wand?” she gasped, her voice an angry whisper.

 “You see, Black, as you were in a great hurry to leave Professor Septima’s office, I was patiently waiting till both of you were gone.
-I then slipped back inside and retrieved my wand.”
+You didn’t really think I was going to let Professor Septima keep my wand, did you?”
 His voice was proud, but that didn’t come as a surprise to Narcissa.

 “You mean you’ve had it all this time?
 All through detention?
 Why didn’t you say anything?”